DaveBackus/Data_Bootcamp_Book/installing-python.md

   In [1]:
   ```

-  We can use the console to write and test single lines of code, get help, and many other things.

 * **Object inspector.**  This is on the right at the top.
-We can get Python documentation here, which is really useful.
+We get Python documentation here, which is really useful.

 We can move these windows around by dragging and dropping.
 If we mess up -- it happens to the best of us -- look for "View" at the top and click on "Reset window layout."